 Unlike many other fermentations, ginger beer does not have a condition specific starter culture which takes on a structural form.
 Kombucha is fermented using a SCOBY and kefir is fermented using kefir grains.
 This is where the ginger bug comes in.
 The ginger bug is the starter which gets the fermentation going.
 However unlike other starters like SCOBYs and kefir grains, where you need to get your hands on some to make more – you can make your own ginger bug from scratch.

 The ginger bug’s role is to inject your unfermented ginger beer with the necessary microbes in order for fermentation to take place.
 If you have ever dabbled in sourdough bread making – the ginger bug is just like the sourdough starter culture.

 Making your own ginger bug is pretty simple, but you do need some time.
 5-7 days to be exact.
 Besides that, you will need the following.

 - Average size piece of fresh ginger

 - 2 cups of filtered water

 - Dishtowel or other cloth to cover

 Grate the ginger until you have 2 -3 tablespoons of it.
 If it is organic you can grate the ginger with its skin.
 If it is non organic then peel the ginger first (root vegetables can store agrochemicals in their skins).
 You can also use powdered ginger, but then it MUST be organic, as non-organic spices are usually irradiated, which ensures that the naturally occurring bacteria which you are looking to cultivate will have been killed.

-Now, in the glass jar, combine the 2-3 tablespoons of grated ginger along with your 2-3 tablespoons of sugar and 1 cup of water.
+Now, in the glass jar, combine the 2-3 tablespoons of grated ginger along with your 2-3 tablespoons of sugar and 2 cups of water.
 Stir with a non-metal spoon until the sugar has dissolved completely.

 How to see if your ginger bug is ready: